redshadowz/GroupFinder/README.md

 # GroupFinder
 Group finder Addon for Vanilla Wow 1.12.1 based on the CallToArms addon(with Turtle WoW support).

+Update: I added a "Guild recruitment is spam" checkbox in options.
+It will be checked automatically if you are already in a guild.
+It makes the addon treat all guild recruitment messages as spam.
+It works pretty well but might be too robust.

 The goal of this addon was to find groups without needing to sift through endless chat spam.
 I tried to make this addon as intuitive as possible, but it's probably pretty intimidating at first glance.
 Lots of checkboxes.
 Lots of edit boxes.
 Lots of dropdowns.
 I put as much as possible on the front page because the original CallToArms addon had too many pages to flip through and too many useless features.

 >[Top] - 'Chat Options'